 Most NPD Companies or teams racing against the clock to check accounts.
 The first few builds are cobbled together in-house utilizing the closest, fastest and cheapest vendors.
 After all, these are just proof of concepts or prototypes, right?
 The answer is no. While this works in the short term, once you’re in for the long term you’re not setting your program up for a repeatable process.
 The whole point of bringing a new product to market is to go big and make the ownership and investors very happy.
 In that way, one of the most important parts of your early-stage process is to identify Full-Service Contract Manufacturing companies that can scale up quickly to meet forecasted demands.
 By engaging a good contract manufacturer with a wide breadth of new product introduction expertise early on, you can hit the ground running during the earliest stages of commercialization.
 Take advantage of engineering suggestions, material selection, capacity planning, and even design for manufacturability and assembly (DFMA).
 If you plan to go big, set the foundation early in the process with partners that will grow with you.

-All New Product Teams, CEOs founders, and investors aspire to bring their products to market quickly with the least amount of delays possible.
+All New Product Teams, CEOs founders, and investors aspire to bring their products to market quickly with the least number of delays possible.
 Most of these groups are aware of the common commercial and technical challenges faced during early-stage manufacturing.
 By setting up a foundation early, and understanding these four overlooked issues, you’ll save tons of time, trouble and money.
 We’ve seen these issues countless times before here at PEKO and, unfortunately, by the time we find these issues it’s too late in the process for a quick, stress-free fix.
 If you’re currently in this process good luck on your journey and remember to pay special care to the details.